sgbonney/fluidbuild/README.md

 # FluidBuild &nbsp; [![bluebuild build badge](https://github.com/sgbonney/fluidbuild/actions/workflows/build.yml/badge.svg)](https://github.com/sgbonney/fluidbuild/actions/workflows/build.yml)

+This is my own personal spin of UBlue, I'm new to this so bear with me.

 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

 After setup, it is recommended you update this README to describe your custom image.